luisitocanlas/lc-fs-0/README.md

 ## Overview

-This is a full-stack project that utilizes Java Spring Boot for the backend, React for the frontend, and MongoDB as the database.
-The project aims to [briefly describe the main goal or functionality of your project].
+This project aims to provide a hands-on learning experience for mastering the diverse technologies involved in full-stack development, including Java Spring Boot for the backend, React for the frontend, and MongoDB for database management.

 ## Technologies Used